 The WordPress team is working diligently to harden the core and add additional features to the newly updated things so they can stand against malware and attacks.
 Sometimes WordPress itself updates its platform to offer the users to enjoy more convenient features.

 You will get a notification in the dashboard section if an update takes place.
 Updating software and related products are an effortless job.
 You just require a single click to update an installed product.

 Besides, subscribe to WordPress Newsletters as they informed you about your website stats.
 For instance, The WHIP is considered the best source which ensures whether you are up-to-date on the latest WordPress and other security issues.

 2. Limit Login Attempts

-WordPress allows the users to attempt to login as many times as they wish.
+WordPress allows users to attempt to log in as many times as they wish.
 This causes your website to become vulnerable to several attacks like brute force.
-This makes the task of a hacker easy as they get the chance to crack the password by attempting to login with different combinations.
+This makes the task of a hacker easy as they get the chance to crack the password by attempting to log in with different combinations.
 As he gets endless opportunities to try, it’s easy to understand that he will definitely crack the password at any time.

 So, how to get rid of this problem?
 The issue can be easily fixed by limiting the number of login attempts.
 It’s very easy to complete the procedure.
 Just follow the below steps.